 26500/36500.
 History of Mexico, 1876 to the Present. (=HIST 26500/36500) From the Porfiriato and the Revolution to the present, this course is a survey of Mexican society and politics, with an emphasis on the connections between economic developments, social justice, and political organization.
 Topics include fin de siècle modernization and the agrarian problem; the Revolution of 1910; the making of the modern Mexican state; relations with the United States; industrialism and land reform; urbanization and migration; ethnicity, culture, and nationalism; economic crises, neoliberalism, and social inequality; political reforms and electoral democracy; the zapatista rebellion in Chiapas; and the end of PRI rule.
 M. Tenorio, E. Kouri.
-Autumn.
+Not offered 2010-11; will be offered 2011-12.